pnxtech/hydra/documentation.md

     fileData: '{base64}'
   }
 });
-hydra.sendMessage('upload-service', message);
+hydra.sendMessage(message);
 ```

 You can obtain a service's unique ID via the `getInstanceID()` or  `getServicePresence()` methods.

+If you need too, you can use the `sendBroadcastMessage` method to send a message to ALL the available instances of a service.

-> Warning: Although you can use `sendMessage` to send and to respond to messages it's recommended to use `sendReplyMessage` when replying.
+> Warning: Although, you can use `sendMessage` to send and respond to messages - it's recommended that you use `sendReplyMessage` when replying.
 The reason for this is that sendReplyMessage uses the source message to properly fill out UMF fields required for robust messaging.
 This includes things like using the source mid, for, to, from UMF fields to formulate a reply message.

 Your service can receive messages by adding a listener to your loaded hydra instance.
 The example below demonstrates how to also formulate a response if necessary.